BDML-Workshop/DataMiningSpark/Spark/install.md

 [ ] download data-set for lab use case
 [ ] install all modules
 [ ] configure environment variable
-[ ] launch juputer lab with pyspark
+[ ] launch jupyter lab with pyspark

 ```bash